Stormwater Management Program

 NPDES Municipal Stormwater Permit Annual Report

 The City of Tacoma reports annually on the NPDES Municipal Stormwater Permit related activities to the Washington State Department of Ecology.
-The annual report for the 2015 calendar year submitted to Ecology on March 31, 2016 is as follows:
+The annual report for the previous calendar year is submitted to Ecology on March 31st each year.
+The current report is as follows: